December 19, 2024

 To qualify for inclusion in the plagiarism checker software category, a product must:

-* Below are the top five leading plagiarism checker platforms from G2’s Spring 2024 Grid® Report.
+* Below are the top five leading plagiarism checker platforms from G2’s Fall 2024 Grid® Report.
 Some reviews may be edited for clarity.

-Grammarly Business is an AI-powered writing assistant that helps businesses expedite the writing process with tools like a grammar checker, plagiarism checker, citation generator, style guide, and more.
+Grammarly is a writing assistant that helps expedite the writing process with tools like a grammar checker, plagiarism checker, citation generator, style guide, and more.
+It can be added as a Chrome extension to use these features in your desired content application like Google Docs and HubSpot.
+However, it is to be noted that plagiarism check is only available with the premium plan.

-Turnitin specializes in prioritizing academic integrity in the education industry.
-Turnitin's most popular tool is state-of-the-art plagiarism detection which is especially helpful in online learning environments.
+Feedback Studio (Turnitin) specializes in prioritizing academic integrity in the education industry.
+Feedback Studio's most popular tool is state-of-the-art plagiarism detection which is especially helpful in online learning environments.

 “Like most technologies, it's not going to catch everything.
 Plus, some of the flagged assignments might be legitimate student work, so be sure to double-check, especially if multiple students were allowed to work together to create a thesis or topic sentences.”